PEOFORI/peofori.github.io/_pages/year-archive.md

 -Pathway to Sustainability: The Role of Eco-Innovation and Income Inequality in Green Growth.
 Presenter at the 25th IWH-CIREQ-GW-BOKERI Macroeconometric Workshop on International Macroeconomics,  Halle (Saale) on November 25-26 2024.
 IWH

 -Pathway to Sustainability: The Role of Eco-Innovation and Income Inequality in Green Growth.
 Presenter at the 19th BiGSEM Workshop Economics, Finance, and Management, December 16th -17th, 2024, Bielefeld Graduate School of Economics and Management, Bielefeld, Germany.BiGSEM

 ## **Seminars**

 -Granada Seminar Series, Granada Department of Economic Theory and History, University of Granada, Spain -Jena Economics Research Seminar Series (Winter Semester), Presenter and Discussant, University of Jena, Germany.

+###**Summer School**

+The Bioeconomy Transformation: Science, Economics, Business and Society’ Villa del Grumello, Como (Italy) 5 Jun 2023 – 9 Jun 2023 [2nd edition]BTSE

+Organized with Loredano Pollegioni, Daniela Ubiali, Andrea Vezzulli, together with the Lake Como School of Advanced Studies.